MipHolmes/Blog/_posts/2025-06-18-My-First-PP-Discovery.md

 ・User-controllable input: URL, text forms, JSON input, etc.

-・Sinks: These are functions or DOM elements that allow you to inject malicious properties.
+・Sinks: These are functions or DOM elements that allow you to inject malicious properties, i.e., where the pollution occurs.
 For example:

 ```javascript
 if (user.isAdmin) {